 EB-2 Preference Category for Professionals with an Advanced Degree

 To be eligible for the EB-2 preference category based on an advanced degree, the job being offered by the US employer must require and advanced degree and you must possess the advanced degree or its equivalent.
 Proving that you meet the education and/or experience requirements for the position can be challenging.

 Not sure if you're eligible for the EB-2?
 Struggling to understand the EB-2 process?
-Our immigration lawyers are here to help.
-Get our knowledge on your side--contact us today for an initial consultation.
+An experienced immigration lawyer is here to help.
+Get knowledge on your side--contact me today for an initial consultation.